Karthikay2002/PoDA/README.md

 <img src="img/flowchart.jpeg">

+1) Once the GPS location and the area has to be set
+2) Animal or a Human has been detected by the Raspberry Pi Camera
+3) The object detection Algorithm start running
+4) Alert is sent to the Base camp about what is seen by the camera from the detection
+5) GPS and the pictures are sent as an alert
+6) The above data is sent as an encrypted data, for not looksing it to cyber threat.
 # Challenges we ran into:-

 1)	Integrating the object detection into the drone’s camera is a big challenge that we faced during the hackathon.